r0r0sec/AudioDeviceChanger/README.md

 The `PSWrapper.cmd` file allows you to execute the script silently in the background, ideal for hotkeys or integration with devices like a Stream Deck.
 In order to have the script run in the background, you can use the provided `nircmd.exe` and integrate it with the following command:

+1. Right-click the Stream Deck system tray icon "Configure Stream Deck"
+2. Add a new key from the Navigation "System" -> "Open"
+3. Paste the following command under "App / File:"
 ```plaintext
 "..\AudioDeviceChanger\nircmd-x64\nircmd.exe" exec hide "..\AudioDeviceChanger\PSWrapper.cmd"
 ```